ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 In the red boxes, we have identified which seating pairs got the same exam score.

-**Now we count how many pairs of students get the same score (7 in the picture above)**. **Divide this count by the total number of possible adjecent seating pairs of students (285 in the picture above)**.
+**Now we count how many pairs of students get the same score (7 in the picture above)**. **Divide this count by the total number of possible adjacent seating pairs of students (285 in the picture above)**.
 We then get a **percentage of how many pairs got the same score (7/285 = 2.5%)**.
 Record this percentage in a list and then run another fresh simulation.
 Repeat this over and over again (we do ***10000 such simulations***).
 In the end, we get a new distribution, this time telling us how likely it is for a pair of students to get the same exam score.
 We show this distribution below.

 ## Distribution of what Percent of all Student Seating Pairs get the Same Score